menu

 One downside of living in Osteen, however, is that residents on average have to contend with a long commute, spending on average 34.23 minutes every day commuting to work.

-Being a small town, Osteen does not have a public transit system used by locals to get to and from work.
+Osteen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics